If GOP defunds Planned Parenthood clinics, health centers can’t handle patient flood

 More than 70 percent of health center patients earn at or below the poverty level, according to the National Association of Community Health Centers.

+Unlike other, more crowded clinics serving Sacramento’s low-income population, the center is accepting new patients after a massive expansion, Guerrero said.
+Still, it would be a struggle to pick up the slack if Planned Parenthood left the picture.

+“In Sacramento, the Planned Parenthoods have thousands of patients,” she said.
+“To absorb all of those patients and all of their health needs immediately would really be a tremendous strain on the safety net.
+We don’t turn anybody away, absolutely not, but it would take a transition.”

-And even though health centers’ clinical staff has nearly doubled since 2000, virtually all health centers have at least one clinical staff vacancy.
-Seventy percent need another family physician, according to a recent report from the community health centers association.
+Nationwide, virtually all health centers have at least one clinical staff vacancy although staff numbers at health centers have nearly doubled since 2000.
+A recent report from the community health centers association found that 70 percent need another family physician.
 Hiring and retaining clinical staff is difficult for health centers because of high turnover due to a shortage of health care workers.
 If properly staffed, the centers could serve 2 million more patients, the group says.

 “But they don’t have it,” said Sara Rosenbaum, professor of health policy and management at George Washington University.
 “I mean, they’ve got needs ranging from newborn babies to old people needing long-term care.